Counselling, Psychotherapy and Clinical Supervision with Angie Fell, MBACP (Accred)

 - Autism and the SPELL framework - The National Autistic Society

-Alongside my private practice I am currently employed as a counsellor at Leeds Conservatoire where I deliver one to one counselling appointments to a diverse student body.
-I have previously worked as a counsellor in a number of different settings, including Place2Be children's counselling, York Women's Counselling, The University of Sheffield and NHS Let's Talk via the Joan Pickard Counselling Centre.
+I have previously worked as a counsellor in a number of different settings, including Leeds Conservatoire, Place2Be children's counselling, York Women's Counselling, The University of Sheffield and NHS Let's Talk via the Joan Pickard Counselling Centre.